Science and technology in Nazi Germany: Missile technology

-The medicine
+By discipline

+Mathematics

+At the rise of Nazi Germany in 1933, "non-Aryan" scientists and academics were dismissed from their positions.
+This resulted in the quick dismissal of Richard Courant, Emmy Noether, Felix Bernstein, Paul Bernays, and Hans Lewy were all fired from the Mathematical Institute in Göttingen that April.
+As a result, Saunders Mac Lane had written to his mother that "So many professors and instructors have been fired or have left that the mathematics department is pretty thoroughly emasculated".
+The destruction of mathematicians in Göttingen has become a tale of folklore.

+Medicine

-During the war years, German doctors, conducted experiments in concentration camps that were incompatible with medical and human ethics, including to determine the limits of the viability of the human body.
-Immediately after the end of the trial of the main war criminals on November 9, 1946, the Nuremberg trial of doctors (Ärzteprozess) began.
-During the process, 1471 documents were considered, witnesses for the prosecution and defense were heard.
-The testimonies of the accused were published in a large edition in two volumes: "Wissenschaft ohne Menschlichkeit" and "Diktat der Menschenverachtung", but these materials did not go on open sale.
+During the war years, German doctors conducted experiments in concentration camps that were incompatible with medical and human ethics, including determining the limits of the viability of the human body.
+On November 9, 1946, after the trial of the main war criminals, the Nuremberg Doctors' trial (Ärzteprozess) began.
+During the process, 1,471 documents were considered, and witnesses for the prosecution and defense were heard.
+The testimonies of the accused were published in a large edition in two volumes: Wissenschaft ohne Menschlichkeit and Diktat der Menschenverachtung, but these materials did not go on open sale.